godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> We are all different.
-Don't judge, understand instead.
+> Progress lies not in enhancing what is, but in advancing toward what will be.
-> — *Roy T. Bennett*
+> — *Kahlil Gibran*

-_Last updated: Mon Jul 28 02:10:53 UTC 2025_
+_Last updated: Tue Jul 29 02:22:46 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>